I love IT – it is my career, passion and hobby all in one.

-Paryani, S & Ramadan-Jradi, R 2018, 'The Impact of Flipped Learning on Student Performance and Engagement: A Systematic Literature Review', International Journal on Learning and Teaching, International Conference on Learning and Teaching, Singapore.View/Download from: UTS OPUS
+Paryani, S & Ramadan-Jradi, R 2019, 'The Impact of Flipped Learning on Student Performance and Engagement: A Systematic Literature Review', International Journal on Learning and Teaching, vol. 5, no. 1, pp. 30-37.View/Download from: Publisher's site

-Gill, AQ, Behbood, V, Ramadan-Jradi, R & Beydoun, G 2017, 'IoT architectural concerns: a systematic review', Proceedings of the Second International Conference on Internet of things, Data and Cloud Computing, International Conference on Internet of things and Cloud Computing, ACM, Cambridge, United Kingdom, pp. 1-9.View/Download from: UTS OPUS or Publisher's site
+Gill, AQ, Behbood, V, Ramadan-Jradi, R & Beydoun, G 2017, 'IoT architectural concerns: a systematic review', Proceedings of the Second International Conference on Internet of things, Data and Cloud Computing, International Conference on Internet of things and Cloud Computing, ACM, Cambridge, United Kingdom, pp. 1-9.View/Download from: Publisher's site

 There is increasing interest in studying and applying Internet of Things (IoT) within the overall context of digital-physical ecosystems.
 Most recently, much has been published on the benefits and applications of IoT.
 The main question is: what are the key IoT architectural concerns, which must be addressed to effectively develop and implement an IoT architecture?
 There is a need to systematically review and synthesize the literature on IoT architectural challenges or concerns.
 Using the SLR approach and applying customised search criteria derived from the research question, 22 relevant studies were identified and reviewed in this paper.
 The data from these papers were extracted to identify the IoT architectural challenges and relevant solutions.
 These results were organised into to 9 major challenge and 7 solution categories.
 The results of this research will serve as a resource for practitioners and researchers for the effective adoption, and setting future research priorities and directions in this emerging area of IoT architecture.